FlorisHendriks/auto-start-stop-eduVPN/README.md

 We will limit the scope of our study to eduVPN users that have bring your own devices.
 [For managed devices users we can make eduVPN a system VPN that is always on.](https://github.com/FlorisHendriks98/HTTP_bulk_provisioning) Users are always connected to the eduVPN and therefore do not request organisation's resources without one.

 # Technical paths

-In order to explore the technical paths to make eduVPN start and stop automatically, we will look at Windows' built-in VPN documentation to identify how it automatically triggers a VPN connection.
+In order to explore the technical paths to make eduVPN start and stop automatically, we will first take a look at other vpn solutions.
+We found out that NordVPN has such [functionality](https://nordvpn.com/blog/automatic-vpn-wifi-connect/).
+The app has the option to initiate a VPN connection either only on secured networks, only on wifi-networks or always.
+Unfortunately we can not take a detailed look at how they have implemented this as it is closed source.
+However, we can take an educated guess.
+NordVPN uses the IKEv2/IPsec and OpenVPN protocols.

+we will look at Windows' built-in VPN documentation to identify how it automatically triggers a VPN connection.
 Another technical path we are going to explore is split tunneling.

 ## VPN auto-triggered options
 Windows has the possibility to built-in a VPN.
 It has support for VPN protocols such as IKEv2 and SSTP.
 However, eduVPN only supports WireGuard and OpenVPN so it can not integrate with Windows built-in VPN functionality.